manolina-13/AI-powered--Study-Buddy/README.md

 -   **Concept Simplification**: Explains complex topics in easy-to-understand language, with modes for both beginners and college-level learners.
 -   **Automatic Quiz Generation**: Creates multiple-choice questions and flashcards from your study material to test your knowledge.
 -   **Custom Study Plans**: Generates a structured study session plan, breaking down topics into manageable blocks of study, revision, and breaks.
+-   **Text-to-Speech Accessibility**: Reads generated summaries and explanations aloud with the click of a button, enhancing accessibility and allowing for auditory learning.
 -   **Downloadable Content**: Save generated summaries, explanations, and flashcards (as `.csv`) for offline use.

 ## Getting Started